freenas/freenas-docs/userguide/tn_vcenter.rst

 **Uninstall:** click to remove the %brand% object from vCenter Server.

-**Upgrade:** as more features are added to the vCenter plugin, the :guilabel:`Available Plugin Version` number will be incremented.
+**Upgrade:** as more features are added to the vCenter plugin, the :guilabel:`Available Plugin Version` number is incremented.
 Click this button to upgrade to the newer version and access its features.

-**Repair:** click this button if your iXsystems support engineer requests it.
+**Repair:** click this button at the request of an iXsystems support engineer.
 This reinstalls the %brand% object to repair a corrupted object.

-.. note:: In a HA-configured scenario, the :guilabel:`Upgrade` button can only be used from the system that originally installed the plugin.
-The :guilabel:`Upgrade` button is grayed out on the other system in the HA pair.
+.. note:: In a HA-configured scenario, the :guilabel:`Upgrade` button is only usable from the system that originally installed the plugin.
+   The :guilabel:`Upgrade` button is grayed out on the HA paired system.

 Secure Connections